 \item Community detection

-Community detection algorithms cluster graph nodes by using some problem dependent similarity measure.
-They are typically not machine learning based \cite{smith2020guide, yang2016comparative}, but some algorithms may be trained in an unsupervised or semi-supervised manner \cite{bandyopadhyay2021unsupervised, jin2019graph}.
-Applications include identifying social groups within a social network \cite{wang2020hierarchical}, entity resolution \cite{tauer2019incremental}, fraud detection \cite{maddila2020crime}, text clustering (e.g. grouping Reddit posts into similar topics) \cite{hamilton2017inductive} and visualization \cite{wongsuphasawat2017visualizing, burch2017visualizing}.
+Community detection algorithms group nodes into clusters based on some notion of similarity or connectivity that depends on the problem setting.
+Most classical methods are not machine-learning based~\cite{smith2020guide,yang2016comparative}, although more recent approaches can be trained in an unsupervised or semi-supervised way~\cite{bandyopadhyay2021unsupervised,jin2019graph}.
+Applications include identifying social groups in social networks~\cite{wang2020hierarchical}, entity resolution~\cite{tauer2019incremental}, fraud detection~\cite{maddila2020crime}, text clustering (e.g., grouping Reddit posts by topic)~\cite{hamilton2017inductive}, and graph visualization~\cite{wongsuphasawat2017visualizing,burch2017visualizing}.

 \item Node regression and edge regression